The Grim Adventures of Billy & Mandy (video game): Gameplay

-The Grim Adventures of Billy & Mandy is a 3D arena-based fighting game, similar to other games such as the Power Stone series.
+The Grim Adventures of Billy & Mandy is a 3D arena-based fighting game, similar to other games in the same style such as the Power Stone series.
 In the game, up to four players battle in a three dimensional arena and perform light and heavy style attacks in an attempt to deplete their opponents' health and knock them out.
 Each of the eight levels contains elements that can affect the battle, such as enemies that will attack the players or traps that can be triggered.
 Most levels include multiple sub-arenas and will transition from one to the next after a short amount of time has passed, such as rising lava in an Underworld cavern forcing players to ride a giant snake to escape.
 Players can pick up and wield different weapons that appear, such as a halberd or a club, to do additional damage.
 Treasure chests will spawn that contain items, including weapons, healing items, and Mojo Balls that fill the player's Mojo Meter, which can be filled up to two levels at a time.
-When the Mojo Meter fills to the first level, a Mojo Smackdown can be performed where the character attacks an opponent with a barrage of attacks that will knock them out if it connects.
+When the Mojo Meter fills to the first level, the player can expend it to perform a Mojo Smackdown, where the character attacks an opponent with a barrage of attacks that will knock them out if it connects; if the opponent's meter is also filled, they can perform a Mojo Counterattack to interrupt the Smackdown and deplete both characters' meters.
 When the Mojo Meter is filled to the second level, a Mojo Meltdown can be performed, instantly knocking out all opponents.
-Players have a limited number of lives in each battle, losing one each time their health is depleted; when a player runs out of both lives and health, they are temporarily stunned, at which point an opponent can attack them and trigger a quick time event sequence called a "finishing blow", which will eliminate them from the battle.
-If the finishing blow sequence is failed, the player will escape and resume battling, though they remain vulnerable to other finishing blow attempts.
+Players have a limited number of lives in each battle, losing one each time their health is depleted; when a player runs out of both lives and health, they are temporarily stunned, at which point an opponent can attack them and trigger a quick time event sequence called a "final elimination", which will eliminate them from the battle if successfully completed.
+If the final elimination sequence is failed, the player will escape and resume battling, though they remain vulnerable to other final elimination attempts.